Follow these rules to make your trades smooth and successful, and be aware of the tools available if you end up with issues.

 When engaging with a mediator or arbitrator, you may be asked to provide various proofs of a payment transaction.

 Please note that the measures below are for real disputes, that is, when the very existence of a payment is disputed.
 Such cases are rare.
+The vast majority of disputes on Bisq are minor mistakes or issues that don’t require the measures below. |

 "Notarized" bank site